 Fresh Dairy Products

-- Refrigerate all dairy products promptly and preferable in the back of the refrigerator because it's colder.
+- Refrigerate all dairy products promptly and preferably in the back of the refrigerator where it's colder.
 Cover well so they don't pick up other odors.

 - Once milk is poured, never return it to its original container because it can be contaminated with outside organisms that cause spoilage and food poisoning.